 - pylint uses black and isort Python autoformatter for formatting its code.
 We have a pre-commit hook which should take care of the autoformatting for you for when you are working on a patch.
 To enable it, do the following: - \ install pre-commit using pip install pre-commit - \ then run pre-commit install in the pylint root directory to enable the git hooks. - Add a short entry to the ChangeLog describing the change, except for internal implementation only changes.
 Not usually required, but for changes other than small bugs we also add a couple of sentences in the release document for that release, (What's New section).
-For the release document we usually write some more details, and it is also a good place to offer examples on how the new change is supposed to work. - Add yourself to the CONTRIBUTORS file, if you are not already there. - Write a comprehensive commit message - Relate your change to an issue in the tracker if such an issue exists (see Closing issues via commit messages of the GitHub documentation for more information on this) - Document your change, if it is a non-trivial one.
+For the release document we usually write some more details, and it is also a good place to offer examples on how the new change is supposed to work. - Add a short entry in doc/whatsnew/VERSION.rst. - Add yourself to the CONTRIBUTORS file, flag youself appropriately (if in doubt, you're a contributor). - Write a comprehensive commit message - Relate your change to an issue in the tracker if such an issue exists (see Closing issues via commit messages of the GitHub documentation for more information on this)

-• Send a pull request from GitHub (see About pull requests for more insight about this topic)
+- Document your change, if it is a non-trivial one. - Send a pull request from GitHub (see About pull requests for more insight about this topic)